ColeKatz1/TennisPredictionModel/README.md

 Below is a screenshot of the new data being collected using the model which will be used for machine learning in the future for better prediction.
 (Elo data still needs to be filled out)

 ![Screenshot 2022-04-11 223026](https://user-images.githubusercontent.com/84477747/162887335-d57c8ccd-181e-435d-ad0d-d7dfcaa123df.jpg)

+I am also thinking of including new variables.
+For example, I may add a variable "unexpectedGamesWonInTourney" which will give the difference between total games won and expected games won in a tournament.
+This will give an idea of how "hot" a player is in a tournament.
+It will help the model account for players that are on a streak, although on paper they may be slightly worse than another.
+Maybe this variable will help the model become more accurate for these scenarios.
+However, it is not currently clear how to formulate this value.
+It may be easier to make an "unexpectedMatchesWonInTourney" as this is a lot simpler although it may provide less information.

+Finally, another variable I am considering adding is a "clutch" which will take under pressure rankings from the ATP website for each player which measures how well this player performs under pressure (for example, during break points or set points).